willake/hades-dark-zagreus-mod/README.md

 ### StyxScribe only
 #### Load record from file StyxScribe
 Same as `Load record from file` but works with StyxScribe, which means that this feature works on any platform as long as StyxScribe is working.
 The file should ba placed at the same folder as `StyxScribe.py`.

+## Trobule Shoorting
+### The mod is not applied.
+Hades is still the same.
+Make sure you run the `modimporter.exe`
+### When I open the game, a screen shows up saying that save files can't be loaded
+Make sure ModUtil and DarkZagreus are imported.

+If you have more questions or observe any bugs, feel free to contact me.

+Email: huienlin.game@gmail.com

+You can also find me in the [SGG modding community](https://discord.gg/KuMbyrN).
+Just tag @huiun.

 ## Limitation
 ### Cast, call, and summon support